High-efficiency modular homes are an affordable housing solution

 For people living on a limited income, housing and energy costs are often the most burdensome.
 To address this issue, the Delaware Sustainable Energy Utility (DESEU) sought out a way to create affordable, efficient, and durable housing options for Delaware’s more vulnerable residents.

 DESEU hired VEIC to assess the feasibility and cost of Zero Energy Modular (ZEM) homes, which have a higher upfront cost, but are more durable, have better air quality, and use about 70% less energy than mobile or manufactured homes.
-Services: Building Electrification
+Services: Building Decarbonization

 Based on positive results from the feasibility study, VEIC designed a pilot program uniting multiple partners across the clean energy and affordable housing sectors to help DESEU implement affordable, safe, and highly efficient homes for Delaware residents living on low or moderate incomes.